Alien-Worlds/the-lore/README.md

 ""Need"?
 You're always needing something.
 But no problem!
 MaGoR Mike's got it—or your money back.
 Though no one ever asks for that, 'cause I "always" got it.
 Parts for the Sleipnir, right?
 Your ship is the best to  ever fly through Magor's atmosphere!
 You think of me when your ready to sell"

 Sigfried chuckled.
-"Still talking big, Mike.
+"Still talking big eh Mike.
 Business must be good."

-""Booming"!
-People come to me 'cause they know MaGoR Mike delivers.
-Now, lemme see that other list the real one."
+""Booming!"
+People come to me, 'cause they know MaGoR Mike delivers.
+Now, lemme see that, other list, The real one."

 Hephaestus handed him the second list with a real laugh, and Mike scanned it, whistling low.
 "High-refined trilium gas, heat shielding, contamination suits… What, planning to fly through a sun?"